TechTrooperAayush/Ecommerce-filter/README.md

-# Save the README content to a Markdown file and provide it to the user.

-content = """
 # E-commerce Filter Function

 This project implements a filter functionality for an e-commerce website to help users filter clothes and electronics based on specific criteria.
 The functionality is created using **HTML**, **CSS**, and **JavaScript**.